Akasho09/sem6/Software/s2/Unit 3/unit3.md

 Uses DFDs to structure the system.

+- In function-oriented design, the system is comprised of many smaller sub-systems known as functions.
+These functions are capable of performing significant task in the system.
+The system is considered as top view of all functions.
+- Function oriented design inherits some properties of structured design where divide and conquer methodology is used.

 ## 🧱 Object Oriented Design

 Uses concepts like classes, objects, inheritance, polymorphism.
+-
+• Objects - All entities involved in the solution design are known as objects.
+For example, person, banks, company and customers are treated as objects.
+Every entity has some attributes associated to it and has some methods to perform on the attributes.
+• Classes - A class is a generalized description of an object.
+An object is an instance of a class.
+Class defines all the attributes, which an object can have and methods, which defines the functionality of the object.
 More reusable and modular design.

 🖥️ User Interface Design